-The federal TEACH Grant Program provides up to $4,000 per year ($16,000 total for an undergraduate program) to full-time students who plan to teach full time in high-need subject areas at schools serving students from low-income families.
+The federal TEACH Grant Program provides up to $4,000 per year ($16,000 total for an undergraduate program) to students who plan to teach full time in teacher shortage areas at schools that serve low-income families.
 Actual annual award amounts are dependent on federal appropriations.
-Students who attend less than full-time may receive reduced amounts.
+Part-time students receive reduced amounts.

 To receive a TEACH Grant, a student must be a U.S. citizen or eligible non-citizen, and must take the following steps:

-- Complete the Free Application for Federal Student Aid (FAFSA), although demonstrated financial need is not required.
+- You must complete the Free Application for Federal Student Aid (FAFSA), but financial need is not required.

 - Complete the TEACH Grant Application and submit it to the Financial Aid Office Scholarship Unit.